 In Hong Kong, street food is the great equaliser.
 Businessmen and elites join queues of students, tourists and taxi drivers to buy egg tarts, curry fish balls, noodles, crispy chicken and dumplings – and there’s no skipping the line, no matter who you are.

-But they haven’t gone the way of the dinosaur just yet.
 Locals and visitors alike love the tasty, traditional and affordable fare found at the dai pai dong, many of which are open until late to fuel Hong Kong’s nightlife crowd.
 Here’s where to find them.

 2 Elgin Street, SOHO, Central